#hotgoss Redux: How Speak About It can help you DTR

 When do you have the DTR talk?

 So many sources say different things.
 Some articles advise not to do it at all.
-Others, like this Bustle article, provide great examples of instances and feelings you've probably had where the DTR talk may be in store.
+Others, like this Bustle article, provide some great insight into signs that you and your partner might be due for 'the talk.'

 At Speak About It, we think it's never too early to define your relationship.

 We’re not saying to rush in and label a new thing if you don’t want to.
 But we do think it's important to communicate early and often about the direction of any romantic or sexual relationship.
 Obviously, if you’re on a first date, maybe it’s weird to bring up long term commitment.
 But, it’s always good to know what the other person is looking for: for the night and/or further in the future.

 We don't think there's any harm in asking, “What are you looking for in a hook up?” or “Are you looking for a long term relationship right now?” somewhat early on.
 Even if the person doesn’t really know, it gets them thinking, and you’ve broken the ice for a future chat.